bfung22/Playlist-Creator/README.md

 # Playlist-Creator

-This is a React web app that utilizes Spotify API to search for songs in the Spotify library, curate a custom playlist, and save the playlist to user’s Spotify account.
+This is a React web app that utilizes Spotify API to search for songs in the Spotify library, curate a custom playlist, and save the playlist to user’s Spotify account: https://curate.surge.sh/

 It contains the following features:
 * Spotify Authentication — user logs into Spotify and follows the authentication setup.